Would you like to make cheaper off-net calls? Soon Pakistani mobile phone users are going to save a bit more money on their off-net calls.

 PTA must not forget to consider the lifeline of smaller operators.
 Therefore, bringing down rates only by 5% to 10% would still not minimize the challenges for the smaller operators.

-“In my opinion, the rate should be same for every operator, but PTA must consider its responsibility to create level playing field for everyone.
+“In my opinion, the rate should be the same for every operator, but PTA must consider its responsibility to create a level playing field for everyone.
 Its action should be justified, and no single operator should receive the blow because of its decision.
-And i must say it again that there should be a detailed study before moving on”, Iftikhar continued explaining the mechanism.
+And I must say it again that there should be a detailed study before moving on”, Iftikhar continued explaining the mechanism.